jwbruce/libopencm3-examples/examples/stm32/l0/nucleo-l031k6/README.md

 ## Future Examples

-  * blink -- flashes the user LED **LD2**
+  * blink -- flashes the user LED **LD3**

-  * button -- flashes the user LED **LD2** at two different rates depending on the state of the user button **B1**
+  * button -- flashes the user LED **LD3** at two different rates depending on the state of an externally- installed user button

-  * mandel -- demonstrate the floating-point capability and speed of the STM32L452RE processor by computing the Mandelbrot set and "drawing" the famous Mandelbrot "beetle" by sending (115.2k/8N1) ASCII art to the UART.
-    Sending is done in a blocking way.

-  * pwm1 -- periodically changes the brightness of **LD2**
+  * pwm1 -- periodically changes the brightness of **LD3**
-    via pulse-width-modulation (PWM) on TIM2_CH1.
+    via pulse-width-modulation (PWM).

-  * pwm2 -- changes the brightness of **LD2** via PWM
+  * pwm2 -- changes the brightness of **LD3** via PWM
     based on characters received (115.2k/8N1) via UART.
     PWM value is returned over UART.
 	Sends are done in a blocking way.
     Receives do not block.

-  * timer -- flashes the user LED **LD2** with a Morse code pattern for SOS (dot-dot-dot dash-dash-dash dot-dot-dot) using the TIM2 peripheral
+  * timer -- flashes the user LED **LD3** with a Morse code pattern for SOS (dot-dot-dot dash-dash-dash dot-dot-dot) using the TIMER peripheral

   * usart1 -- sends (115.2k/8N1) repeating sequence of characters
     on UART.
 Send is done in a blocking way.

   * usart_irq -- echos data received by UART 115200 baud (8N1);
     flashes the user LED **LD2** upon each data byte RX-ed;
-    changes case of alphabetical data if user button **B1** is pressed
+    changes case of alphabetical data if externally- installed user button is pressed

-foo -- based on the *f4/stm32f429i-discovery/random*

 foo -- based on the *f4/stm32f4-discovery/tick-blink*